Shaken South Africans Clean Up After Deadly Unrest - UrduPoint

 "We are loading bread for staff for five hospitals," Imtiaz Sooliman, leader of Gift of the Givers, told AFP.

-The organisation was also delivering food parcels door-to-door after a government minister told him Friday that 59 Durban areas had no access to food, he added.
+The organisation was also delivering food parcels door-to-door after a government minister told him Friday that dozens of Durban areas had no access to food, Sooliman added.

+The few shops that were spared are opening for a few hours and in some places price of bread has almost doubled.

+"It is mayhem because the few shops that are here cannot accommodate the whole community.
+The few stores we've got, (have) got snaking queues like people are going there to vote," said Siyanda Nxumalo, a community activist in Inanda.

 - 'Poorly prepared' - Traffic was back to normal along a main highway linking the north to the port city of Durban after it had been closed for much of the week.